YVES FEY

 This poem video has a font by Juan Casco, who designed the text font for Floats the Dark Shadow.
 I chose his Romance Fatal Serif because some of the letters had a lovely drippy effect that added to the images.
 While I favored paintings of Paris streets in the rain, I chose what fit the emotional tone of the stanza best from whatever city, the times varying from the Impressionist era to the early 20th century.

 Here is The Nightingale, the second in the series of poem videos with A.S.
-Kilne’stranslations of Verlaine, and romantic music by Christian Comeau.
+Kilne’s translations of Verlaine, and romantic music played by Christian Comeau.

 A painting of a city and a boat on the water.